AusRehab

 • Acknowledging who is responsible for each course of action

-It is important to note that a return to work case conference can take place before a worker is assessed to have fully recovered, as returning to work is not something that occurs only after rehabilitation is complete.
+It is important to note that a RTW case conference can take place before a worker is assessed to have fully recovered, as returning to work is not something that occurs only after rehabilitation is complete.

 Allowing the employee to take on suitable duties in the workplace is in fact a significant part of the recovery process.